Chris

 Chris initially trained and worked as an orthotist, making equipment for physically disabled people.
 He then moved into academic research, which was largely informed by the conversations he had with patients in clinic waiting for their plaster of Paris casts to set.
 He later took up an academic post at a university that strongly encourages involvement at a level that Chris hadn’t fully comprehended until he started the job.
 It took about a year for him to understand what involvement was about, and what impacts it would have on research, on the people he involved and on him.
 He achieved this by learning on the job;, trialling things and finding out what worked well and also what didn’t, a process which could have been more difficult without supportive colleagues.

 Chris runs a childhood disability group that has an involvement panel called the Family Faculty.
-It comprises a few hundred parents who are contacted through an electronic mailing list and a smaller group of parents who usually attend face-to-face meetings.
+It comprises a few hundred parents who are contacted through an electronic mailing list and a smaller group of parents who usually attend face-face meetings.
 Parents can get as involved as they like; Chris and his team recognise that due to their children’s health issues, parents might dip in and out.
 The families are involved in all aspects of their work, and there are challenges associated with this, but Chris said these can be overcome.

 The Family Faculty meetings usually take place at the university because there’s no charge for the venue and parking is free.
 Lunch is provided, which Chris was an important opportunity for peer support and to have a chat with each other.
 If people can’t attend the meetings, they can be involved by phone.
 People are offered payment to acknowledge the work they do.
 Chris thinks this is fair as they are providing expertise that the researchers otherwise wouldn’t have.